Chieti: World War II

 During World War II, Chieti was declared an open city (like Rome) and was not extensively bombed by either side.

 It was the site of an infamous POW Camp for British and Commonwealth officers (PG 21) where its commandante – Barela – was later convicted of war crimes for his treatment of POWs.
 Imprisonment in wartime Italy was tough enough.
 At some camps conditions were much harder, and the regime more brutal, than at others.

 PG 21 was a very large camp through which many POWs passed, often on their way to other camps such as Veano and Fontanellato.
 It was overcrowded, with little running water, poor sanitation and, in winter, no heating.
 Shortage of food and warm clothing prompted debate in the UK House of Commons.

 The story of the camp between August 1942 and September 1943 is told in a book published in November 2014 and written by Brian Lett, a former chairman of the Monte San Martino Trust and the author of several books, including S.A.S. in Tuscany.
 He tells of suffering under a violently pro-Fascist regime.
 The first Commandant personally beat up one recaptured escapee.
 A pilot was murdered by an Italian guard following his escape attempt.
 Tunnels were dug, and the prisoners were even prepared to swim through human sewage to try to get out.
 Somehow, morale remained remarkably high.

 After the war, a number of the camp's staff were arrested for war crimes, concluding its unhappy history.

 The city at this time welcomed many refugees from the near towns and villages.
 Allied forces liberated the city on June 9, 1944, one day after the Germans left the city.

-Geography and urban landscape
+Geography and environment

-Chieti is situated about 10 kilometers away from the Adriatic Sea, and with the Majella and Gran Sasso mountains in the background.
-It is mainly divided into Chieti Alta on the homonymous hill overlooking the Pescara and Alento rivers and the more recent commercial and industrial area, which is called Chieti Scalo and has developed thanks to the Chieti railway station along the ancient layout of Via Tiburtina, in the valley of the Pescara river.
-Chieti Alta (Italian for “Upper Chieti”), reaches more than 300 meters in elevation on the sea level and includes the old town, with its various historic remains.
+Chieti is situated about 10 km away from the Adriatic Sea, and with the Majella and Gran Sasso mountains in the background.

+Chieti is mainly divided into Chieti Alta on a hill, which is surrounded by the Pescara and Alento rivers, and the more recent commercial and industrial area known as Chieti Scalo.

+Chieti Scalo developed thanks to Chieti railway station, along the ancient layout of Via Tiburtina, in the valley of the Pescara river.